Frequently Asked Questions about Gateway Pacific Terminal

 Q: How can I help?

 A: Many people are asking this question.
-A coalition of supporters is being formed.
 If you would like to help, email outreach@GatewayPacificTerminal.com or call (360)738-7229.
 Also, if you would like to receive email updates as the Gateway Pacific Terminal moves through the approval process, please contact us in either of the above ways or click here to sign up for news and updates.
-For others ways to help, go to our Take Action page.
+For other ways to help, go to our Take Action page.